tfpf/project-euler/README.md

 # Project Euler
-My solutions to some [Project Euler](https://projecteuler.net) problems, written as I stumble along learning Rust.
+Trying my hand at [Project Euler](https://projecteuler.net) as I stumble along learning Rust.
 I shall only add the solutions to the first hundred problems here with the intention being to showcase whatever useful data structures I build along the way.
 This is permitted according to the Project Euler guidelines.

 ![tests](https://github.com/tfpf/project-euler/actions/workflows/tests.yml/badge.svg)